Ezer Mizion

 Ezer Mizion or Ezer Mitzion (עזר מציון, literal translation: "Aid from Zion") is an Israeli health support organization offering a wide range of medical and social support services for Israel's sick, disabled and elderly.

 Projects

-Ezer Mizion, established in 1979, runs the world's largest Jewish Bone Marrow Donor Registry. this registry was extended significantly by Moti and Bracha Ziser who founded "Oranit house," a center for cancer patients and their families.
+Ezer Mizion, established in 1979, runs the world's largest Jewish Bone Marrow Donor Registry.
+The registry was extended significantly by Moti and Bracha Ziser who founded "Oranit house," a center for cancer patients and their families.
 It also operates specialized programs for special needs children, cancer patients and terror victims.

 Ezer Mizion has branches throughout Israel.
-All of its services are free, with over 10,000 volunteers nationwide.
+All of its services are free, with 30,000 volunteers nationwide.

 Awards and recognition

 In 2008, the organization was awarded the Israel Prize for lifetime achievement & special contribution to society and the State of Israel.